CubitSoftLtd/varatiaapp-api/README.md

 A boilerplate/starter project for quickly building RESTful APIs using Node.js, Express, and Mongoose.

 By running a single command, you will get a production-ready Node.js app installed and fully configured on your machine.
-The app comes with many built-in features, such as authentication using JWT, request validation, unit and integration tests, continuous integration, docker support, API documentation, pagination, etc. For more details, check the features list below.
+The app comes with many built-in features, such as authentication using JWT, request validation, unit and integration tests, continuous integration, docker sup, API documentation, pagination, etc. For more details, check the features list below.

 ## Quick Start